dun1-cmmd/ip-week2/README.md

 # ip-week2
 DUNCAN ONDIEKI
 This is my week 2 final ip,
-The project consists of html and css, bootstrap and java script;
+The project consists of html,css,bootstrap and java script;
          (i)strings
          (ii)variables
          (iii)boolens